microsoft/emerging-opportunities/.NET/Authentication/Readme.md

 **What is this?** It's leveraging the portal to enable authentication for Functions, Web apps and other resources that has easy auth capability.
 This way the service that hosts our apps will handle the authentication for us and allow users to access our app.
 You'll still need to create an app registration for this to work. (_If you don't have an app registration, you can tell the portal to create the app registration for you_)

-Official doc on how to use [**Azure's built in authentication**] (https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#:~:text=Azure%20App%20Service%20provides%20built-in%20authentication%20and%20authorization,and%20mobile%20back%20end%2C%20and%20also%20Azure%20Functions.)
+Official doc on how to use [**Azure's built in authentication**](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#:~:text=Azure%20App%20Service%20provides%20built-in%20authentication%20and%20authorization,and%20mobile%20back%20end%2C%20and%20also%20Azure%20Functions)

 **Issues**

 Graphql and EasyAuth: **SPA** (single page applications) require specific header variables when using OAuth2.0 flow.
 And we do not have a way of accessing how GraphQL submits it's header

 As we were leveraging the EasyAuth, we ran into an issue with GraphQL not being nice with the EasyAuth.
-GraphQL libraries ([What is graphql]? (https://chillicream.com/docs/hotchocolate/)) have an UI application called 'Playground' that can be accessed through an endpoint.
+GraphQL libraries ([What is graphql](https://chillicream.com/docs/hotchocolate/)?) have an UI application called 'Playground' that can be accessed through an endpoint.
 Developers can use that to checkout the schema and test out queries.

 EasyAuth uses OAuth2.0 (OpenID) to authenticate users.
 Since Playground is a spa, you'd need to send certain values in the request header to by pass CORS error.
 However, since graphql is making a request on behalf of us, we had no way of manipulating the header request to make our oauth2 workflow work.
 [Reference on spa and oauth2 flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#redirect-uri-setup-required-for-single-page-apps)